adamhooper/emergent/README.md

 # Components

 * `editor`: interface for editors to add Stories and Articles.
-* `url-fetcher`: handles popularity and article content in the background.
+* `url-fetcher`: fetches and parses URLs in the background.
+* `api`: serves up data over HTTP.
-* `viewer`: visualizations, for end-users.
+* `frontend`: visualizations, for end-users.

-Licence: proprietary
+# License

+Proprietary.
+If you're reading this, you probably have some idea of what you're allowed to do with this code.